upeka200163/Live-Location-Tracker-Flutter/README.md

 <br><br>

 Feel Free to copy the code and use it.<br><br>
-Don't forget to star the repo and like the video :)
+Don't forget to star the repo and like the video :)<br>
 This project is a great resource for learning Flutter and Google Maps integration.